ZeinabAk/zeinabak.github.io/_pages/cv.md

 PhD work
 ======
 **Thesis title:** Understanding the Impact of Release Policy on Software Development Processes.
 **Topic:** The adoption of rapid release practices, introduced by agile methodology, forces organizations to change their development pro- cess and tools to release to the public, in a timely manner and with a good quality.
-My PhD goal is to help obtain valuable insights, for practitioners, in what are the advantage and disadvantages of the adoption of rapid releases, plan and tools that are needed for a suc- cessful adoption.
+My PhD goal is to help obtain valuable insights, for practitioners, in what are the advantage and disadvantages of the adoption of rapid releases, plan and tools that are needed for a successful adoption.
 **Main duties performed:**
 * Collect data from software repositories (e.g, Github & Bugzilla).
 * Process, analyse and interpret data using python analytics libraries.